Understanding your gas or electricity bill

 15 VAT.
 The VAT charged on electricity and gas for domestic use is 5%.
 If the VAT rate on your bill is higher than this, then you are being charged a commercial rate and should contact your supplier immediately.

-16 Meter point reference number (MPRN) and Meter Point Administration Number (MPAN).
+16 Meter Point Reference Number (MPRN) and Meter Point Administration Number (MPAN).
 These are your unique supply numbers, MPRN or ‘S number’ for electricity and ‘MPAN’ for gas.
 By law they must appear on your bill but are not usually printed on your meter.
 When you switch supplier, it helps to provide these numbers.

 If you’re struggling to pay your bills …